Undergraduate Majors & Anthropology Jobs

-A message from a recent high school graduate who desperately wants to be an anthropology major.
-But worries about the anthropology major jobs after graduation:
+A message from a high school graduate who desperately wants to be an anthropology major.
+But worries about the anthropology major jobs and anthropology jobs after graduation:

 I’ve recently graduated high school and I know for a fact what I want to study in college is anthropology.
 I’ve always been fascinated by different cultures, origins, languages, ways of thinking in different societies.
 However, my only problem is that when people ask me what I’m going to do with my degree, I don’t even know myself.
 I’ve spent countless nights worrying over this and searching for careers.

 While I am aware that anthropology is a major that you can either do “everything and nothing” with, I’m struggling to find careers that actually involve anthropology.
 For example, I know of people who major in anthropology and go on to medical school, law school, or other graduate programs.
 In the end though, these people do not actually end up with a career that largely deals with anthropology, but an entirely different field.
 So my question is, realistically (outside of academia and archaeology) are there any careers for a desperate young adult that are largely anthropology focused?

 I get this question because one of the most popular posts ever on this blog is Anthropology Major: Worst Major for Corporate Tool, Best Major to Change Your Life.
 That August 2012 post has over 100,000 page-views and still gets over 1000 hits per month.
 I hope that’s because the post succinctly reacts to the “anthropology is the worst major” rhetoric.
 It stakes out an optimistic position based on a vision of What is Anthropology?
 The post also outlines some of anthropology’s practical applications.
 Indeed, anthropology is preparation for “anything.”
 Finally, the post is realistic about anthropology’s internal issues as well as prospects in a world marked by extreme inequalities.